agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 - A new version of a module or extension requires a full EDC release, even for small fixes.
 - A full test suite run for any change is suboptimal.
 Having separate smaller modules improves CI performance, but this can be achieved as well on a monorepo by having multiple parallel CI pipelines.
 - Danger of having too much vendor-specific code within EDC core, giving the false impression of not being a 100% cloud-agnostic project.
+- Danger of having too many contributors to the EDC Core functionality leading to misalignment and inconsistencies.

 ## EDC multirepo strategy